QuantLet/Styleguide-and-FAQ/Styleguide.md

 elementary part.
 The described functionality in the metainfo should practically be realizable by using the provided code.
-Besides correct functionality the code needs to be formatted according to the provided style guide.
+Besides correct functionality the code needs to be formatted according to the provided styleguide.
 Formatting ensures human readability while comprehensibility is ensured by sufficient comments.

 ### 1.1.
 Metainfo.txt